LottoDriver/Examples/README.md

 If you are targeting **.NET Framework**, start with **LottoDriver.Examples.NetFramework.sln** solution file.
 If you are using Visual Studio IDE, VS2017 or later is required.

 If you are targeting **.NET Core**, start with **LottoDriver.Examples.NetCore.sln** solution file.
-If you are using Visual Studion IDE, VS2019 or later is required.
+If you are using Visual Studio IDE, VS2019 or later is required.

 The examples include:
 - WindowsService - Demonstrates using LottoDriver SDK in a WindowsService.
 If you are targeting .NET Framework in your applications, start here.